LauraPlutowski/Factor-Analysis-and-clustering-of-single-cell-RNA-sequencing-data-derived-from-T-cells/README.md

 - Clustering and cell type identification of unstimulated (UNS) and stimulated cells
 - Application of different factor analysis methods

 The code is available as `jupyter notebook`.
-Example output from preprocessing and clustering is shown in `.html` files.
+Example outputs are shown in `.html` files.

 ## Used data
 The data used for the analysis was originally obtained by [Cano-Gamez et al. how identified effectorness gradient of CD4+ T cells in response to cytokine stimuli](https://www.nature.com/articles/s41467-020-15543-y).